Bringing a claim to the Employment Tribunal

 ACAS will then contact you and your employer to discuss the dispute and try to broker a compromise.
 You are likely to receive a number of phone calls from ACAS as they clarify with you what has happened and what you want – then discuss that with the employer and see what they want.
 If you are able to reach agreement ACAS will then help you draw up a binding legal agreement to settle the claim.

 It’s important to realise that ACAS’s job is to be independent of employer and employee so that they can try to help both of you reach agreement.
-They will not be able to give you legal advice on your claim or act as your represenative to your employer.
+They will not be able to give you legal advice on your claim or act as your representative to your employer.

-Although it is generally compulsary to enter Early Conciliation, you do not have to enter extended negotiations with your employer if you do not want to.
+Although it is generally compulsory to enter Early Conciliation, you do not have to enter extended negotiations with your employer if you do not want to.
 If you are convinced that there is no realistic chance of settling the dispute during conciliation and want to proceed quickly to the tribunal, you can explain that to ACAS and they will bring conciliation to an end.

 Presenting a claim to the Tribunal